How Bone Cells Respond to Forces - Repairing and Preventing Future Injuries

 Gravitational and muscle forces act on the skeleton during any physical activity resulting in a complex combination of forces, strains and pressures that can break down bone cells.
 Bone cells translate these mechanical stresses into a complex chain of molecular events that allow bones to adapt and repair.
 Increases in cell levels of calcium and the release of an important molecule called adenosine triphosphate (ATP), considered by biologists to be the energy fuel of life, are known to be early events following mechanical stress of bone cells, but exactly how mechanical forces lead to ATP release remained unresolved.

 "The goal of our study was to examine the exact mechanism of how bone cells adapt and repair themselves after mechanical stimulation.
-To do that, we needed to study ATP release, what caused it and what was its consequence," explains lead author Nicholas Mikolajewicz, PhD student at McGill University and Shriners Hospitals for Children -- Canada.
+To do that, we needed to study ATP release, what caused it and what was its consequence," explains lead author Nicholas Mikolajewicz, PhD student at McGill University and Shriners Hospitals for Children - Canada.

 "It had previously been proposed that ATP comes from vesicles - tiny membrane sacs within the cell," continues Mr. Mikolajewicz.
 "We were surprised to find, following ATP release using fluorescent dyes, that the greater the number of vesicles released, the less ATP was released.
 This proved that previous assumptions were incorrect."

 The team concluded that mechanical stress on bone cells causes ATP to be released through micro-injuries in the cell membrane.
-They found that an influx of calcium, which in turn switches on a molecule called protein kinase C (PKC), controls vesicles that repair the membrane of the bone cell, stopping the leakage of -- and therefore preserving -- ATP.
-"We also established that the more that bone cells are subjected to this repair mechanism, the more rapidly the repair took place," concludes Dr. Komarova.
+They found that an influx of calcium, which in turn switches on a molecule called protein kinase C (PKC), controls vesicles that repair the membrane of the bone cell, stopping the leakage of - and therefore preserving - ATP.

 In the second phase of their research, Dr. Komarova and colleagues, including lead author Nicholas Mikolajewicz, set out to perform a meta-analysis of all studies done to date on mechanically stimulated ATP release.
 For this large statistical analysis, about 250 papers published on the topic were analysed.
 The researchers looked at their approach to ATP release measurements in order to establish the consensus.